Nick Anderson, Director of Informatics Research and Robert D. Cardiff Professor of Informatics, UC Davis Medical Center, Sacramento

 Dr. Wray is a molecular imaging specialist and nuclear medicine physician.
 His research focuses on machine learning and radiomics in oncologic molecular imaging.
 Utilizing novel dynamic PET/CT quantitative imaging features and biomarkers, he is creating imaging databases for use with modern ML/AI technologies to improve patient outcomes.

-She teaches DES37 (Coding for Designers), which includes data visualization and generative design.
+teaches DES37 (Coding for Designers), which includes data visualization and generative design.

-Assistant Professor, Computer Science
+Zhou Yu 俞舟, Assistant Professor of Computer Science

 designs algorithms for real-time intelligent interactive systems that coordinate with user actions that are beyond spoken languages, including non-verbal behaviors to achieve effective and natural communications.
 In particular, her research focuses on ptimizing human-machine communication via studies of multimodal sensing and analysis, speech and natural language processing, machine learning and human-computer interaction.
 She teaches special topics in AI courses through the Departmnet of Computer Science.